A Spectral Element Enrichment Wall-Model: Introduction

 \section{Introduction}

 High Reynolds number turbulent flows are a norm, not the exception in engineering systems.
-Correctly simulating turbulent wall-bounded flows is crucial for applications, such as turbomachinery and internal combustion engines \cite{tucker2013trends}.
+Correctly simulating wall-bounded turbulent flows is crucial for applications, such as turbomachinery and propulsion/power engines \cite{tucker2013trends}.
 In such applications, accurately resolving the velocity and thermal boundary layers at the wall is critical to compute the quantities of interest.
-However, prohibitive costs render computational fluid dynamics (CFD) simulations of these full-scale systems infeasible because they need to resolve smallest turbulent eddies.
+However, prohibitive costs render computational fluid dynamics (CFD) simulations of these full-scale systems infeasible because they need to resolve the smallest turbulent eddies.

-For most industry-relevant flow problems, this computational cost issue is addressed by using Reynolds-Averaged Navier-Stokes (RANS) simulations wherein all turbulent length and time scales are modeled and the mean flow solution is computed.
+For most industry-relevant flow problems, this computational cost issue is primarily addressed by using Reynolds-Averaged Navier-Stokes (RANS) simulations wherein all turbulent length and time scales are modeled and the mean flow solution is computed.
 For some problems, these methods are sufficient, but for unsteady simulations, simulations with flow separation, and flows with laminar-to-turbulent transition, RANS methods are unreliable.
-For such problems, the turbulent scales must be resolved throughout the domain in direct numerical simulations (DNS), or in the near-wall regions and modeled elsewhere in wall-resolved large-eddy simulations (WRLES).
-However, both of these approaches are computationally infeasible because the number of grid points in the near-wall region scales with $Re_{\tau}^2$ \cite{choi2012grid}.
+For such problems, the turbulence scales must be resolved throughout the domain in direct numerical simulations (DNS) or in the near-wall regions and modeled elsewhere in wall-resolved large-eddy simulations (WRLES).
+However, both of these approaches are often computationally infeasible because the number of grid points in the near-wall region scales with $Re^{2.05}$ for DNS and $Re^{1.86}$ for WRLES \cite{yang2021grid}.
+Only recently have LES methods begun to see use for industrial applications \cite{goc2021large,jain2020massively,bergmann2024numerical,angel2024immersed}.
 Hence, there is a need to develop reliable methods to reduce the cost of such simulations by modeling the smaller turbulent scales in the near-wall regions, but resolving the large-scale transients via wall-modeled large eddy simulations (WMLES).